 House Motto – “Happy Helmets help all”

 House motto – “The greatest victories come from the strongest harmonies”

 House motto – “We stand as one through times of triumph and despair, only to emerge stronger than before”

 These mottos are on displayed on our House board, which lists the members of each House along with information on current holders of the various House competition trophies.

 Senior School House Captains and Vice-Captains are elected on an annual basis, each October.
 The positions are held by members of the Lower Sixth, following applications and subsequent interviews with the House Co-ordinator and Head of Sixth Form.
 Junior School House Captains are appointed an annual basis.

 Pupils throughout the School collect House Points as a reward for effort, achievement and perseverance across the curriculum, sporting endeavours and also any extra-curricular activities they may dedicate time to, such as the School play, the annual Charity Music Concert and Debate Club.
 These are then counted towards the overall points total of their respective House.
-This wide range of Inter-House activities and events ensures that all girls can take an active part towards their House, enabling them to play a part of the Saint Martin’s community.
+This wide range of Inter-House activities and events ensures that all pupils can take an active part towards their House, enabling them to play a part of the Saint Martin’s community.

 At the end of the year, various trophies are awarded to the winning Houses, with the House Captains, as representatives of their House, receiving the trophies.
 The ultimate prize is the House Cup, awarded to the House with the largest number of House Points.
-The current holder of the House Cup is Swords.
+The current holder of the House Cup is Shields.